- Curriculum Proposal System

 - Academic Programs

-Assessment of the Baccalaureate Core is a process of shared governance, a partnership between the Faculty Senate Baccalaureate Core Committee (BCC) and Academic Programs, Assessment & Accreditation (APAA).
-The APAA provides administrative support for the process and the BCC conducts the reviews of the courses.
-The APAA also compiles aggregate data for the BCC to review and consider in the context of the Bacc Core curriculum, the student learning outcomes, and university goals and resources.
+Assessment of the Baccalaureate Core is a process of shared governance, a partnership between the Faculty Senate Baccalaureate Core Committee (BCC) and the Office of Academic Programs and Assessment (APA).
+APA provides administrative support for the process and the BCC conducts the reviews of the courses.
+APA also compiles aggregate data for the BCC to review and consider in the context of the Bacc Core curriculum, the student learning outcomes, and university goals and resources.

 The Baccalaureate Core is the “core” set of required courses for Oregon State University students.
 The purpose of the Baccalaureate Core is to develop a well-rounded student with a broad set of skills and knowledge in:

 Thus, students who obtain a degree from Oregon State University should not only be skilled in their major, but possess skills and knowledge that are valuable to employers and to themselves to help them successfully navigate our multi-faceted, complex world.

 The Baccalaureate Core Category Student Learning Outcomes describe the skills, knowledge and values that are developed as a result of completing the Baccalaureate Core courses at Oregon State University.
 Each category has its own set of learning outcomes.